zarr-developers/governance/CORE_DEV_GUIDE.md

 significant changes of their own, contributed to the discussion and review of others' work, and collaborated in a way befitting our community values.
 After nomination voting will happen on a private mailing list.
-While it is expected that most votes will be unanimous, a two-thirds majority of the cast votes is enough.
+While it is expected that most votes will be unanimous, a majority of the cast votes is enough.

 ## Offboarding Core Members